 When people ask what I do for a living I usually just stare back at them, blinking stupidly before I answer.
 Then I explain awkwardly that I used to be a teacher.
 Though I haven’t taught in years, for some reason I often still lead with that.
 Maybe I want people to know that I went to school and learned how to BE something legit—as though being a “Content Creator” is a made up career.

-I can assure you that working from home as a Content Creator is a real gig involving skills I never anticipated would fall within my scope of expertise.
+I can assure you that working from home as a Content Creator/Influencer is a real gig involving skills I never anticipated would fall within my scope of expertise.
 In fact, a few areas within my job description didn’t even exist ten years ago.